Birthday cake: Birthday candles and contemporary rites

 The practice of serving cake on birthdays is commonplace in many cultures.
 In contemporary Western cultures, birthday cakes for children are often topped with candles, secured with special holders or simply pressed down into the outer frosting.
 In the Anglosphere, the number of candles often corresponds to the age of the individual being celebrated, occasionally with one extra for luck.
 An increasingly popular alternative is to use candles shaped as the numeral digits of the celebrant's age.
 Sparklers may also be used alongside or instead of the traditional wax candles.

-The cake is usually presented with all the candles lit, at which point it is customary for the guests to sing Happy Birthday to You in unison, or an equivalent birthday song appropriate to the country.
+The cake is usually presented with all the candles lit, at which point it is customary for the guests to sing "Happy Birthday to You" in unison, or an equivalent birthday song appropriate to the country.
 Upon the conclusion of the song, the celebrant is traditionally prompted to blow out the candles and make a wish, which is thought to come true if all the candles are extinguished in a single breath.
 Another common superstition holds that the wish must be made in silence, not to be shared with anyone else, or else it will not come true.

 Theories of origin

-Though the exact origin of the birthday candle ritual is unknown, there are multiple theories which try to explain this tradition.
+Though the exact origin of the birthday candle ritual is unknown, there are multiple theories.

-One theory explaining the tradition of placing candles on birthday cakes is attributed to the early Greeks, who used candles to honor the goddess Artemis' birth on the sixth day of every lunar month.
+One theory is attributed to early Greeks, who used candles to honor the goddess Artemis' birth on the sixth day of every lunar month.
 The link between her oversight of fertility and the birthday tradition of candles on cakes, however, has not been established.